sanjoydasjoy/codes/zacademy/os/concepts.md

+<br><br>
  ● **Remote Procedure Call (RPC)** <br>

- 	In operating systems allows programs to run functions on other computers as if they were on the same machine <br>
+ 	● In operating systems allows programs to run functions on other computers as if they were on the same machine <br>

+<br><br>
  ● **Pipes** <br>

 	● Pipes act as conduits(channel) for inter-process communication (IPC).
 	● Unidirectional or bidirectional communication.
 	● For bidirectional: half-duplex (one direction at a time) or full-duplex (simultaneous both directions).

-	● Ordinary pipes are limited to unidirectional parent-child communication, while Named pipes offer bidirectional, more flexible, and multi-process communication, no parent-child relationship needed.
+	● Ordinary pipes are limited to unidirectional parent-child communication, ● While Named pipes offer bidirectional, more flexible, and multi-process communication, no parent-child relationship needed.
+<br><br>